AnushkaMadushanka/auto-extension-reloader/README.md

 # What is this?

-this plugin allows developers to see the current status of their specific extension. get notification when the status change and it will reload the extension  after a build
+this plugin allows developers to see the current status of the building process of their specific extension. get notification when the status change and it will reload the extension after a build

 # Installation